 In the next day and a half, we would be off to visit two well-known wineries in Moldova, Château Vartely and Cricova, and the celebrated cultural sites of Old Orhei and the Curchi Monastery.
 These four points, which roughly create a diamond shape on a map, are within a reasonable driving distance from Chisinau.
 We were eager to see Moldovan winemakers’ interpretations of international grapes such as Merlot and Cabernet Sauvignon, but even more excited to try unique regional varietals like Fetească Regală and Fetească Neagră.

-Our ‘home away from home’ for one day was the Château Vartely, a winery and resort complex which opened in the city of Orhei just ten years ago.
+Our ‘home away from home’ for one day was the Château Vartely, (affiliate link) a winery and resort complex which opened in the city of Orhei just ten years ago.
 Taken under the wing of the complex’s guide and sommelier, Ludmila, we perused the wine cellar, and then serendipitously spotted large trucks overflowing with red grapes just as they were being delivered to the facility’s processing area.
 Transitioning into the fermentation room, we watched as the grapes were pressed, their stems removed and tossed into an ever-growing mountain.

 Ludmila was quick to point out what we already sensed – that we were very lucky to be visiting Moldova during the harvest!
 Taking a large swirling glass, she poured freshly-pressed Sauvignon Blanc grape juice – or must – inside and invited us to try it.
 As it hadn’t yet gone through the fermentation process, the liquid wasn’t as clear as the finished product, nevertheless it was a treat.
 We learned that the modern winemaking equipment came from other parts of the world, notably that the grape presses were German.